ultralytics/ultralytics/docs/en/guides/action-recognition.md

 ### Arguments

 - `video_classifier_model`: Name or path of the video classifier model.
 Defaults to `"microsoft/xclip-base-patch32"`.
 [Hugging Face Video Classification Models](https://huggingface.co/models?pipeline_tag=video-classification) and [TorchVision Video Classification Models](https://pytorch.org/vision/stable/models.html#video-classification) are supported.
-- `labels`: List of labels for zero-shot classification.
-Defaults to a predefined list.
+- `labels`: List of string labels for zero-shot classification.
 - `fp16`: Whether to use half-precision floating point.
 Defaults to `False`.
 - `crop_margin_percentage`: Percentage of margin to add around detected objects.
 Defaults to ``.
 - `num_video_sequence_samples`: Number of sequential video frames to use for action recognition.
 Defaults to `8`.